Yaxin-Cui/network-based-discrete-choice-model/README.md

 # network-based-discrete-choice-model
 Tutorial of network-based discrete choice modeling based on bipartite Exponential Random Graph Model (ERGM) approach.
-This demonstration contains code and data associated with the paper "A network-based discrete choice model for decision-based design."
+This demonstration contains code and data associated with the test case 1 (ChoiceSet6) in paper "A network-based discrete choice model for decision-based design."

 ## Notes